bella2391/Learning/README.md

 ## Comment

 Many things I added after the fact to make it usable in a production environment.
-For example, I think the csrf countermeasure is perfect.
+For example, I think csrf countermeasure is perfect.
 Want to know more about middleware quickly: [~/middlewares](todoapp/src/middlewares)

 ## Env